remi147/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User Story
+name: User story
-about: business story
+about: This template is for creating user stories
-title: 'Business storesystem  '
+title: ''
 labels: ''
 assignees: remi147